 How many students leave the program with job offers?
 Are there any services to help groom you for interviews, resume, etc.?
 Graduation, board certification and licensure is just half of the battle.
 Finding employment as an inexperienced PA is the next hurdle to overcome.
 Find out if there’s a little boost available to help you prepare for the job search.

-Overall, this is your time, money and future career so be sure that you know what you are getting yourself into.
-The answers to these questions will help you narrow down which schools you accept offers from.
+Overall, the answers to these questions will help you narrow down which schools you accept offers from.
 Are they equipped to provide you with the training and education you are expecting?
 Don’t be afraid to ask questions during your pa school interview!